What does a culture of antiracism look like?

 scroll down to read what folks in the community have to say!

-In her article, Okun lays out characteristics (and antidotes) of white supremacy culture that are found in organizations.
+In her originL article, published in 1999, Okun lays out characteristics (and antidotes) of white supremacy culture that are found in organizations.
 We may also notice that some of these characteristics show up in ourselves as well.
 Okun follows each characteristic with antidotes that move us towards an Antiracist Culture.

 In this other paper by Tema Okun, she discusses the stages white folks may go though on our path of antiracism.

 Listen to the recording with closed captioning of the January 24th White Men Rejecting Violence & Hate webinar

 OWMCL is a national network mobilizing white men to learn, grow and take action against white supremacy and patriarchy.
 They recognize this work is long overdue and believe it is particularly urgent in this political moment, as racism and misogyny drive white men to contend for, and consolidate, power with increasing violence.
 They mobilize white men who acknowledge our complicity in perpetuating oppression, who understand our mutual interest in ending cis-white male supremacy, and who are ready to take bold action to dismantle the white supremacist patriarchal system.
 They seek to disrupt both the structural, organized and interpersonal violence of white men wherever that violence emerges, while engaging in the rigorous internal work of unlearning white supremacy and patriarchy within ourselves.
 We seek to support, and be accountable in this work to the leadership of women, trans and gender nonbinary folks; folks who are Indigenous, Black, and People of Color; and especially to those in that intersection.

 The idea and sensation of Urgency falls into the category of white supremacist culture; the need to fix the problem and have an immediate sense of completion is not uncommon in many of our lives.
 We recommend this article exploring White Urgency to End Racism